Assistant Dean for Outreach

-I have been involved in the Advanced Placement Computer Science program (I was Chief Reader from 1994 to 1999).
-See my Advanced Placement Computer Science page for information on the exam, its curriculum, and teaching resources.
+I have been involved in the Advanced Placement Computer Science program (I was Chief Reader from 1994 to 1999, when the transition from Pascal to C++ occurred, only to subesquently move to Java in 2004).

 I am a co-author of Karel++: A Gentle Introduction to the Art of Object-Oriented Programming.
 Another of the co-authors, Joe Bergin, now has a Java-like version of Karel called Karel J. Robot.
 Check it out!